-Bethesda Friends Meeting sponsors various Forums and Workshops, usually at the Morella Library in downtown Bethesda.
-Some of these programs will now be scheduled via Zoom.
+Bethesda Friends Meeting has sponsored various Forums and Workshops, both at the Morella Library in downtown Bethesda and, more recently, via Zoom.

-BACKGROUND: American voting has historically been restricted on the basis of many things other than race, including gender, class, ethnicity, religion, age, and personal history.
+- American voting has historically been restricted on the basis of many things other than race, including gender, class, ethnicity, religion, age, and personal history.
 But race stands out.
 Only African Americans have had the right to vote granted and repeatedly taken away.
-Voting has been one aspect of a larger system of racist laws and customs, and the right to vote has been intertwined with the rights to good education, housing, and jobs.
-And that system has been backed by violence, terror, and intimidation.
+Voting has been one aspect of a larger system of racist laws and customs, and the right to vote has been intertwined with the rights to good education, housing, and jobs, with that system being backed by violence, terror, and intimidation.

-THIS PROGRAM: Using nearly sixty images and maps, "A White Historian Explores Black Voting Rights" surveys this history, with emphasis on two moments of possibility—Reconstruction and the early 1960s— and on recent attacks on the right to vote.
-Historian Susan Strasser seeks to serve people grappling with contemporary issues of race and racism.
+- Using nearly sixty images and maps, Ms. Strasser surveys this history, with emphasis on two moments of possibility—Reconstruction and the early 1960s— and on recent attacks on the right to vote.
 This is the third of a series of her illustrated talks, "A White Historian Reads Black History."

 Monday, June 10, 2019: Workshop on "Reversing Global Warming: Introduction to Drawdown"

 - Project Drawdown is a coalition of more than 200 researchers and other experts from 22 countries led by author, environmentalist, and entrepreneur, Paul Hawken.

 - Over the course of 5 years of rigorous scientific research, they identified and modeled the 100 most substantive, already existing solutions for addressing global warming and revealed astounding news: that it is possible not just to slow global warming, but to actually reverse it by 2050.

 Links to the handouts (click to see and print)